 Section 4.
 Reporting of Ballot Results.

 Officers are elected by a plurality of the eligible members who voted.
 The chair of the Nominations and Elections Committee shall be responsible for tabulating and reporting the results of the election to the membership.
 During years in which there is a SACES regional conference, the results will be announced at the conference in addition to being published in the SACES newsletter after the conference.
 During years in which there is no SACES conference, the voting results will be announced at the SACES meeting at the ACES conference and through publication in the SACES newsletter.
+All nominees should be informed prior to the public announcements by the Nominations and Elections Committee Chair.

 Section 5.
 Recount.